Uniformed Services University of the Health Sciences

 Q: Who are the Module Directors, how were they selected (volunteer or tasked), and how will they be compensated for their increased duties?

-A: A sub-group of the Curriculum Reform Steering committee identified a slate of suggested Module Director/Co-Directors, reviewed and confirmed by the Dean, who were invited to serve in this capacity.
-Participation is completely voluntary.
+A: A sub-group of the Curriculum Reform Steering committee originally identified a slate of suggested Module Director/Co-Directors, that was reviewed and ultimately confirmed by the Dean of the USU School of Medicine.

-As for compensation, the Dean is committed to recognizing and rewarding those who have dedicated themselves to making the curriculum reform effort a success.
-Specific details are under development, but civilian faculty may be eligible for merit pay and bonuses.
+Although participation as a Module Director is voluntary and is currently regarded as an additional duty, the Dean is committed to recognizing and rewarding those who have dedicated themselves to making the new Molecules to Military Medicine curriculum a success.
+The opportunity for fiscal recognition and reward remains under active exploration, but may be limited by external constraints.
+In either case, serving as a Module Director is recognized as a significant commitment of time and energy, and as such, it is something that could contribute to a faculty member's eligibility for advancement and/or promotion.
 Appropriate recognition will also be afforded to contributing military members, although DoD regulations preclude the offering of direct fiscal remuneration in this regard.

 Q: Were the final plans crystallized in time for the faculty to prepare the necessary new material?